 Dog burial in the Asnières dog cemetery

-Unusual places in the Paris Region
+Unusual places in Paris Region

 Far from the great classics of Paris and the surrounding area, Paris Region has some alternative sites with curious stories to tell.
 These unusual places take us back in time, linking up the past and the present and sparking our imaginations.